-Special Use facilities, (i.e. nature centers, historic structures, picnic tables, or backpack camps), and Special Use activities (i.e. large recreation events, hang gliding, or off-leash dog areas), are considered on a case by case basis.
-In some cases Special Use activities may require a permit.
-These types of uses may be allowed when they do not monopolize significant areas of natural land, do not significantly impact natural or aesthetic resources, and provide benefits such as environmental education, heritage resource protection, or public enjoyment and appreciation of nature.
+Special Use facilities, (e.g., nature centers, historic structures, picnic tables, or backpack camps, off-leash dog areas or farm stands), and Special Use activities (e.g., large cultural events, hang gliding, or trail runs), are considered on a case-by-case basis.
+In some cases, Special Use activities may require a permit.
+These types of uses may be allowed when they do not monopolize significant areas of natural land, do not significantly impact natural or aesthetic resources or agricultural uses, and provide benefits such as environmental or agricultural education, heritage resource protection, or public enjoyment and appreciation of nature.
 The cost of management and exposure to liability of these types of facilities and activities may be a factor in deciding whether to permit them on District lands.